-Lecture time/place: MWF, 9:00-9:50 a.m., Room 109 Lewis Hall Professor: Dr. Thomas Marshall Professor's Office/phone number: Room 126 Lewis, 915-5325 Professor's E-mail address: marshall@olemiss.edu Office Hours: MWF 8:00-8:45 a.m., 126 Lewis.
-Text: Physics, 6th edition, by Douglas C. Giancoli READ THE BOOK!!
+Lecture time/place: MWF, 9:00-9:50 a.m., Room 109 Lewis Hall

+Professor: Dr. Thomas Marshall

+Professor's Office/phone number: Room 126 Lewis, 915-5325

+Professor's E-mail address: marshall@olemiss.edu Office Hours: MWF 8:00-8:45 a.m., 126 Lewis.
+Text: Physics, 7th edition, by Douglas C. Giancoli

+READ THE BOOK!!
 Read each chapter when we begin discussing it in class.

-Objectives: In this trigonometry-based introductory physics course, we cover the first half of the book, through chapter 15.
-The topics will include mechanics (chapters 2-9), fluids, vibrations, waves, sound (chapters 10-12), and thermodynamics (chapters 13-15).
+Objectives: In this trigonometry-based introductory physics course, we cover the first half of the book, through chapter 13.
+The topics will include measurement, 1-D kinematics, and 2-D kinematics (chapters 1-3), Newton's laws of motion and gravity (chapters 4-5), work, energy, linear momentum (chapters 6-7), rotational motion and static equilibrium (chapters 8-9), fluids, vibrations, waves, sound (chapters 10-12), and temperature and kinetic theory (chapter 13).
 The two main objectives of the course are (1) to learn and understand the physics concepts in these chapters and (2) to be able to use the concepts to solve physics problems in class and in life.
 As in most physics classes, critical thinking, analytical reasoning, and problem solving skills will be emphasized.
 These abilities are crucial in physics (and can be carried over into many other fields or endeavors).